-Depending solely on third party providers could be itself a vulnerability, in house development of strategy and customization is recommended to keep the uncertainty dynamic of the system and reduce the attacker's knowledge of items, planning a unique operating system cryptography schemes, and cryptography, network security protocols, operating system mechanisms, database schemes to reduce the attacker's ability to exploit public available data and keep a moving target defense dynamic.
-An additional layer of protection that is impeded in the design assures having specialized advanced technology of a third-party solution together with a uniqueness of hybrid security layers, the cyber criminals are more likely to breach a generalized defense system, and many reports of hacking into commercial security cameras and commercial well known UAVs, as these systems totally dependant on the manufacturer security measures and its updates, investing in developing extra layer of security would help the end user to better understand and exploit the full potential of the supplied defenses to their optimal use.
+Depending solely on third party providers could be itself a vulnerability, in house development of strategy and customization is recommended to keep the uncertainty dynamic of the system and reduce the attacker's knowledge of items, planning a unique operating system cryptography schemes, and cryptography, network security protocols, operating system mechanisms, database schemes to reduce the attacker's ability to exploit publicly available data and keep a moving target defence dynamic.
+An additional layer of protection that is impeded in the design assures having specialised advanced technology of a third-party solution together with a uniqueness of hybrid security layers, the cyber criminals are more likely to breach a generalised defence system, and many reports of hacking into commercial security cameras and commercial well known UAVs, as these systems are totally dependent on the manufacturer's security measures and its updates, investing in the development of additional layer of security would help the end user to better understand and exploit the full potential of the supplied defences to their optimal use [R1].

-Factors of scalability, integration, and periodic upgrading affect the overall cost of buying a mass-produced tool comparable to customizing special cybersecurity requirements, the three-dimensional nature of UAV operation necessitates compromising certain methods to fit the onboard payload, computation power, memory, and energy consumption, force the decision makers to find new ways to compensate the deficiency of onboard cyber defense hardware and software by redundancy in the ground control station GCS and achieve a cost-efficient solution that satisfies standard security requirement.
+Factors such as scalability, integration, and periodic upgrades affect the overall cost of buying a mass-produced tool comparable to customising for specific cyber security requirements.
+The three-dimensional nature of UAV operations requires compromises to be made in certain methods to fit the onboard payload, computing power, memory, and energy consumption, forcing decision makers to find new ways to compensate the deficiency of onboard cyber defence hardware and software by redundancy in the Ground Control Station (GCS) and to achieve a cost effective solution that satisfies standard security requirements.
 Figure 11. shows a block diagram of a UAV system.

 Figure 11.
-Block diagram of a UAV system (Source: [75]).
+Block diagram of a UAV system [78]

-In recent days there have been several different approaches to the meaning of the UAV/UAS systems.
-In [76] gave a main and robust framework for the UAS describing its main parts with further analysis.
-To get a UAV/UAS system with skills able to fly beyond line-of-sight (LoS) strong flight automation is required, which is thoroughly evaluated by [76]. according to [77] "most cybersecurity vulnerabilities are based on sensors, communication links, and privacy via photos".
+Recently, there have been several different approaches to the meaning of UAV/UAS systems.
+In [79] a main and robust framework for the UAS was given, describing its main parts with further analysis.
+To get a UAV/UAS system with skills able to fly Beyond Line-of-sight (BLOS) strong flight automation is required, which is thoroughly evaluated by [79].
+According to [80] "most cybersecurity vulnerabilities are based on sensors, communication links, and privacy via photos".

 It is well-known that any certification of the UAVs often bumps into a lack of existing and widely accepted regulations.
-The scientific paper [57] first gave a set of performances proper to use to evaluate UAVs airworthiness.
-Going into deep details, Szabolcsi in [78] derived a set of dynamic performances of the UAV longitudinal motion, whilst in [79] derived a class of dynamic performances proposed to be used to evaluate UAVs lateral/directional motion dynamic performances.
+The scientific paper [58] first gave a set of performances proper to use to evaluate UAVs airworthiness.
+In more detail, Szabolcsi in [81] derived a set of dynamic performances of the UAV longitudinal motion, while in [82] he derived a class of dynamic performances proposed to be used to evaluate UAV lateral/directional motion dynamic performances.

-UAVs are suitable for perimeter surveillance tasks as they can cover long distances and reach difficult areas at relatively fast speeds [80]. a review of several known cybersecurity vulnerabilities and previous attacks shown in the work of [81].
-GNSS spoofing threats were evaluated in [82] and concluded that even though spoofing currently might be hard to carry out in the field, the low-cost GNSS jammers indicate that eventually similarly low-cost GNSS spoofers will be developed.
-The need for balance between the security level of cryptography protocols and their requirement for computational power resources can be seen in [83].
+UAVs are suitable for perimeter surveillance tasks because they can cover long distances and reach difficult areas at relatively high speeds [83].
+A review of several known cybersecurity vulnerabilities and previous attacks was presented in the work of [84].
+GNSS spoofing threats were evaluated in [85] and it was concluded that even though spoofing currently might be difficult to perform in the field at present, the low-cost GNSS jammers indicate that similarly low-cost GNSS spoofers will eventually be developed.
+The need for a balance between the security level of cryptographic protocols and their computational resource requirements can be seen in [86].